 Data Scientists care about trees.
 Trust me, we do.

 Machine learning and AI are hot topics in today's data driven day and age.
-Daniela, one of our Data Scientists, explains how you can use data too!
+Daniela, explains how you can use data too!

 Lets start from the very beginning